ncbi/docker/blast/README.md

 ### Install NCBI-provided BLAST databases

-The `$BLASTDB` environment variable refers to an existing directory on the local host.
-The following command will download and decompress the `swissprot_v5` BLAST database into the `$BLASTDB` directory.
+The `$BLASTDB` environment variable refers to an existing, writable directory on the local host.
+The following command will download the `swissprot_v5` BLAST database from GCP into the `$BLASTDB` directory (notice the `-w` argument, which sets the working directory for that command):

   ```bash
   docker run --rm \